Caring For The Special Needs of the Fairfax,

 In 1974, Ralph Dummer purchased the Hauser Company.
 Cy Thompson continued to operate the funeral home.
 On July 1, 1985, Cy Thompson retired after 40 respectable years as funeral director serving the Fairfax area.
 In 1982, Ralph and Arlette Dummer sold the funeral home to Elden Egesdal.
 Cy and Gene continued to assist with the funeral home operation.
 Cy Thompson passed away in March of 1995.

 In May of 1996, the Hantge family purchased the Hauser Funeral Home.
 Everett, Robert and Richard Hantge along with Liz Andersen and Gene Blumhoefer continued to serve Fairfax and the surrounding communities.
 Recently there have been many positive changes including remodeling, handicapped accessibility and a commitment to excellence in service to our community.
 Liz Andersen retired from funeral service in early 2010.
-Since then, Colin Zeman as well as Terry Wiedl and Kelly Roberts have continued our committment to excellence in service to Fairfax and the surrounding communities.
+Since then, Terry Wiedl, Kelly Roberts and Alicia Toutges have continued our committment to excellence in service to Fairfax and the surrounding communities.